jhyuklee/jhyuklee.github.io/blogs/phrase-retrieval-and-beyond/README.md

 <h3 class="subtitle"><b>Phrase-Indexed Question Answering</b></h3>
 In EMNLP 2018, Seo et al. [<a href='#reference'>1</a>] presented the idea of "<b>Phrase-Indexed Question Answering</b>" (PIQA), where extractive QA is reformulated as retrieving pre-indexed phrases.
 Here the definition of a phrase is any contiguous text segment including a single word.
-PIQA works by first pre-computing and indexing all the phrase vectors from passages and <b>finds an answer by performing maximum inner product search</b> (MIPS), which means simply finding a phrase vector that has the maximum inner product score with a question vector.
+PIQA works by first pre-computing and indexing all the phrase vectors from passages and <b>finding an answer by performing maximum inner product search</b> (MIPS), which means simply finding a phrase vector that has the maximum inner product score with a question vector.
 <p align="center">
     <img src="images/piqa.png" alt="" class="figure-img img-fluid" alt="Responsive image" style="margin:20px" width="500px">
     <br>Figure 2.
 Phrase-indexed question answering